 SIPA & Columbia University Funding

-Direct funding at SIPA – fellowships, scholarships, and assistantships – is competitive and not offered to all admitted applicants, but we encourage everyone to apply for this funding.
-Awards to first-year students are in the form of fellowships and scholarships, and they are only offered to a limited number of candidates for admission.
+All admitted applicants who apply by the published deadline are considered for scholarship assistance from SIPA.
+Funding is competitive, but we encourage everyone to apply.
+Awards to first-year students are in the form of scholarships, and they are only offered to a limited number of candidates for admission.
+Recipients are notified of their awards along with their admission decision.

 Most scholarships for students in our two-year programs are renewable and awarded at the time of admission.
 Assistantships are available for second year students only; those positions are compensated in the form of salary.